 Pretty much anything goes, but desert weather can often be extreme.
 Depending on the season, it can be quite hot with temperatures above 100 degrees Fahrenheit or the complete opposite with chilly and strong winds.
 Be sure to check the forecast and dress appropriately.
 In the summer months, it may be tempting to wear a bikini, but I would advise against this.
 Although Salvation Mountain is not technically a religious site, the volunteers encourage people to still dress somewhat respectfully.
 The volunteers also ask that you wear flat shoes as to not damage the paint.
 Heels are not allowed and the volunteers will kindly ask you to either change your shoes or stay off the mountain.

 Is Salvation Mountain Safe?

 The area is generally pretty safe, but like anywhere, always use caution.
-There does tend to be a high amount of drug and alcohol use in the area, resulting in the very occasional unsavory character.
+There is some drug and alcohol use in the area, resulting in the very occasional unsavory character.
 As a female, I probably wouldn’t suggest exploring Slab City solo, but Salvation Mountain is perfectly fine.
 It’s operated by on-site volunteers and there are usually always other tourists around, especially on the weekends.